rouven0/TruckSimulatorBot/guide/driving.md

 <:right:853352377255854090> will move your truck one field to the right (your new position will be [9, 9]).

 **Truck operations**
 <:load:861353140476706877> will load the current place's item into your truck.
-Check your loaded items with `/load`.
+You can check your loaded items at any time as you drive.
 <:unload:861353156902256680> will ask your for the items you want to unload and then unloads the items you specified.
 <:stop:853362422298968104> removes all the buttons and stops your truck.
+_Show loaded items_ Shows all the items you currently have loaded into your truck.

 **Special buttons**
 <:ts_gas:859857979619541022> will refill your truck.